xuankimtran/docs-1/pages/katalon-studio/docs/setup-winappdriver.md

 ## Set up WinAppDriver for the remote connection
 ### On the Windows 10 test machine

+> Notes:
+>
+> * While the test is being run, make sure to have WinAppDriver open on the Windows 10 test machine.

 After installing WinAppDriver and enabling **Developer Mode**, to configure WinAppDriver for the remote connection, follow these steps:

 1. Open **Task Manager** > Select **File** > Create a new task.